dwp/vault-infrastructure/README.md

 Terraform code to setup a Vault infrastructure with Consul backend for High Availability (HA).
 Terragrunt is used as a wrapper to our terraform code to put dependencies between folders and execute all folders.

 # Terragrunt
 More information on terragrunt can be found in https://github.com/gruntwork-io/terragrunt

+# Vault Infrastructure Layout
+The code for Vault Infrastructure is divided into three functions
+1. Basic AWS Infrastructure
+2. Consul Backend
+3. Vault Cluster

 # How is it structured
 * Code is separated into folders based on its function and requirement
 * Each folder contains remotestate.tf, terraform.tfvars, output.tf and variables.tf by Default
     * remotestate.tf - Contains Remote State definition of Terraform